bericson/jq-tabbed-slider/README.md

 Overview
 --------

 A jQuery-based website widget that provides a slider-like navigation, the indices/tabs of which load different content for each tab in a designated content area.
-The initial implementation of this widget was done on the [homepage of the Tufts Schildmeyer Funeral Homes website.] (http://www.tuftsschildmeyer.com/)
+The initial implementation of this widget was done on the <a target="_blank" href="http://www.tuftsschildmeyer.com/">homepage of the Tufts Schildmeyer Funeral Homes website</a>."

 Components
 ----------